Shroom.Finance Hits 1-Day Trading Volume of $810,879.00 (SHROOM)

-Shroom.Finance (CURRENCY:SHROOM) traded 4.3% lower against the U.S. dollar during the one day period ending at 16:00 PM Eastern on August 29th.
-During the last week, Shroom.Finance has traded 38.4% lower against the U.S. dollar.
-Shroom.Finance has a total market cap of $19.96 million and approximately $810,879.00 worth of Shroom.Finance was traded on exchanges in the last day.
-One Shroom.Finance coin can currently be purchased for $0.39 or 0.00000766 BTC on popular exchanges.
+Shroom.Finance (CURRENCY:SHROOM) traded 4.3% lower against the dollar during the 1-day period ending at 0:00 AM Eastern on September 1st.
+Shroom.Finance has a market capitalization of $19.96 million and approximately $810,879.00 worth of Shroom.Finance was traded on exchanges in the last day.
+One Shroom.Finance coin can now be bought for $0.39 or 0.00000766 BTC on major cryptocurrency exchanges.
+Over the last seven days, Shroom.Finance has traded 38.4% lower against the dollar.

 - DREP (DREP) traded down 21% against the dollar and now trades at $1.96 or 0.00003398 BTC.